Fowlart/startup_informer/readme.md

   - Automate creation of the needed azure resources during the first set-up on the Ubuntu VM

 - Use spark ML to label Telegram messages with predefined captions( supervised Learning/multiclass classification )

+- Use embeddings to group similar messages together

 - Index all messages from telegram to Azure AI search, implement search by key-words from telegram

 - Add Spark reading and writing analyzed data to the Azure blob storage (will reduce local paths resolution need, and will allow Spark local script execution)